Machias Seal Island: Treaty of Ghent (1783)

+In 1817, the joint commission reached a final decision without the need of arbitration.
+The two Commissioners declared that Moose, Dudley, and Frederick Islands belong to the United States, while Grand Manan and all other islands of the Passamaquoddy Bay belong to the British Empire.

+We the said Thomas Barclay and John Holmes Commissioners as aforesaid having been duly sworn impartially to examine and decide upon the said claims according to such evidence as should be laid before us on the part of His Britannic Majesty and The United States respectively Have decided and do decide that Moose Island, Dudley Island, and Frederick Island, in the Bay of Passamaquoddy which is part of the Bay of Fundy do and each of them does belong to The United States of America and we have also decided and do decide that all the other Islands and each and every of them in the said Bay of Passamaquoddy which is part of the Bay of Fundy and the Island of Grand Menan in the said Bay of Fundy do belong to His said Britannic Majesty in conformity with the true intent of the said second Article of said Treaty of One Thousand seven hundred and eighty three.

-Machias Seal Island is not directly mentioned, although Grand Manan is finally settled to be part of British-Canada, as are the coastal islands of Maine to be part of the US.
-Machias Seal Island was again not considered.
+Machias Seal Island is not directly named, although Grand Manan and nearby islands are settled to be part of British-Canada, as are the coastal islands of Maine to be part of the US.
+In 1832, fifteen years after the decision, the British built a lighthouse on Machias Seal Island.

+Later Boundary Treaties (1908, 1910, 1925)

 Later boundary treaties and negotiations extended the seaward boundary in the Grand Manan Channel in 1908–1910 to its present terminus, roughly equidistant between Grand Manan Island and the coast of Maine, and several nautical miles northeast of Machias Seal Island.

 The island has also been claimed by the descendants of "Tall Barney Beal", particularly Barna Norton, who ran boat tours to the island.

 Canadian interest

 Machias Seal Island lighthouse in 2022.

 The United Kingdom, and later Canada, have maintained an ongoing interest in the island, largely through the continuous occupation of the lighthouse.
 Until the 1970s–1980s, lighthouse keepers from the Canadian Coast Guard would live on the island with their families.

 Since 1944, the island has been protected under its designation as the Machias Seal Island Migratory Bird Sanctuary (a wildlife and seabird sanctuary), managed by the Canadian Wildlife Service.

 The island has long been included in federal and provincial electoral districts, and policing has been enforced on the island by Royal Canadian Mounted Police and on waters surrounding the island by the Department of Fisheries and Oceans.
 In the 20th century, some Canadian residents placed mining claims on the island as an exercise of sovereignty, despite the fact that it is considered a protected area.

+The federal government acknowledges it does not enforce border-law on Machias Seal Island, in regards to American visitors.